MSWinds/dify-yuri-config/docs/yuri-config/class/CLASSROOM_CHANGES.md

 ---

-## 3. Auto-Add Teachers to Student Workspaces
+## 3. Auto-Add Teachers to Student Workspaces (Bidirectional Sync)

 ### Why
-Teachers need admin access to all student workspaces to grade assignments.
+Teachers need admin access to all student workspaces to grade assignments, regardless of registration order.

 ### What
 - **File**: `api/events/event_handlers/classroom_init.py` (NEW FILE)